EdwinVW/pitstop/src/Infrastructure.Messaging/README.md

 - A helper class (_MessageSerializer_) for serializing and deserializing commands and events to and from JSON.

 ## Release notes
+### Version 2.2.0
+- Upgraded project to target netstandard2.1.
+- Upgraded all dependencies to the latest version.

 ### Version 2.1.0
 - Upgraded all dependencies to the latest version.